 - Institute of Highway Engineers

-A JBM accredited undergraduate degree provides the academic base to become a member of a professional institution and a Chartered Engineer with the Engineering Council, which is an internationally recognised qualification.
+A JBM accredited undergraduate degree provides the academic base to become a member of a professional institution and to register as a professional engineer with the Engineering Council (EngC).

 Mechanical engineering courses